camunda/camunda-docs-manual/content/update/minor/73-to-74/index.md

 The behavior of the [user operation log]({{< relref "user-guide/process-engine/history.md#user-operation-log" >}}) has changed, so that operations are only logged if they are performed in the context of a logged in user.
 This behavior can be toggled in the process engine configuration using the property `restrictUserOperationLogToAuthenticatedUsers` (default `true`).
 To restore the engine's prior behavior, i.e. to write log entries regardless of user context, set the flag to `false`.

 Furthermore, with 7.4 task events are only logged when they occur in the context of a logged in user.
 Task events are accessible via the deprecated API `TaskService#getTaskEvents`.
 If you rely on this API method, the previous behavior can be restored by setting the flag `restrictUserOperationLogToAuthenticatedUsers` to `false`.

+## CMMN 1.1 Support

+With Camunda BPM 7.4 the emerging OMG standard CMMN 1.1 is supported, so that CMMN 1.1 XML files can be deployed to the engine and executed by the engine.

+It is not necessary to update existing CMMN XML files from 1.0 to 1.1, since the execution of CMMN 1.0 is still supported.
+However, if there is a need to update existing CMMN 1.0 XML files, the required adjustments can be found in the section about updating [CMMN 1.0 XMLs to 1.1]({{< relref "reference/cmmn11/update-from-10-to-11.md" >}}) inside the [CMMN 1.1 reference]({{< relref "reference/cmmn11/index.md" >}}).

+As a consequence of supporting CMMN 1.1 the CMMN model API is now based on the schema of CMMN 1.1.
+This leads to [limitations]({{< relref "user-guide/model-api/cmmn-model-api/limitations.md" >}}) when editing CMMN models.